BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

 ### Hardening the remote host's WinRM connection

-Future: TBD: Connect to the remote host using basic auth without CredSSP, and let ansible run the following commands Current:On any remote host that will be controlled by Ansible, run the following command `Enable-WSManCredSSP -Role Server -Force`
+Future: TBD: Connect to the remote host using basic auth without CredSSP, and let ansible run the following commands
+Current: On any remote host that will be controlled by Ansible, run the following command `Enable-WSManCredSSP -Role Server -Force`

 ## Creating the organization's infrastructure code